PROJECTS TO FIGHT Climate change and social issues

 To ensure that we're delivering as intended, annually, we engage independent auditors to complete a rigorous assessment of the environmental and social impacts.

-Project Buhay (“bu-hai” translates to “life”) will be the first project of its kind to be accredited by the Verra Standard and SD VISta Certification in the Philippines.
+Project Buhay (“bu-hai” translates to “life” in Filipino) will be the first project of its kind to be accredited by the Verra Standard in the Philippines.

 This irreplaceable home to countless endemic species is also a deforestation hotspot.
 Just 7% of the original forest cover remains, making the Philippines one of the most severely deforested countries in the world.